FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/adjustmenttype.md

 ## Description

-Indicates whether the record represents an after-the-fact change to an invoice or cost of usage that already occurred (e.g., refunds, credits).
+Indicates the record represents an after-the-fact change to an invoice or cost of usage that already occurred (e.g., refunds, credits).

 ## Content Constraints